easachs/git_homework/thoughts.md

     b.
 If you don't understand something, don't be afraid to put in 10-20 min researching it.
 There is a wealth of information available and some independent research can often compliment the curriculum by clarifying ideas and concepts in a new light.

+2. Two strategies to try

+    a.
+Maintain consistency/maximize efficiency with note-taking.
+Setting up good habits early is critical for overall quality of learning.

+    b.
+Form relationships with, reach out to peers and teachers in order to form a network, have other minds to bounce ideas off of, talk through new ideas, become inspired, put concepts into a new light for easier digestion.
+Learning difficult concepts with others will always beat learning alone.
+Facilitate a culture of learning.

-2. Add at least one shoutout to someone who has helped you, supported you, or just been a positive presence in the last two weeks!
+3. Add at least one shoutout to someone who has helped you, supported you, or just been a positive presence in the last two weeks!